bitsofcotton/goki_check_cc/README.md

     // but include guard definition may harms.

 # Demos
-https://services.limpid-intensity.info/ have a sample interface to working demos.
+https://services.limpid-intensity.info/ have a sample interface working demos.
 Please bookmark output directory page after sending images, then please wait some minutes.
-N.B. a file per 5 minutes, sha 256 order.
-N.B. up to 20 Mo total upload size.
+N.B. a file per 5 minutes, up to 20 Mo total upload size.

 # Tips
-These program's enlarge and enlarge-ds is based on pseudo DFT half space plausible one.
+These program's enlarge is based on pseudo DFT half space plausible one.
 These program's collect is based on DFT differential.
-These program's bump assumes F=∞ and y-axis polarized graphics.
+These program's bump assumes F=∞ graphics.
-These program's match assumes input file as bump map.
-And, that matches including z-depth.
+These program's match matches with calculated pseudo z-depth.
-These program's match3d assumes input file as bump map and .obj 3d file.
+These program's match3d assumes input file as a bump map and .obj 3d file.
 These program's match assumes one of vertices is full and another is lowPoly, but lowFreq implementation now, it worse generate lowPoly.

 # Known bugs